Bawtry gasworks contamination: Judicial review

 statutory successors to bodies such as British Coal and British Gas, and had intended that Part IIA liability be borne by successors."
-The judge acknowledged that issue was of "considerable general importance," affecting "many sites contaminated by utility companies... which have subsequently been subject to statutory reorganisation" including about 2000 former gasworks sites where ground had been contaminated by old utility companies.
+The judge acknowledged that the issue was of "considerable general importance," affecting "many sites contaminated by utility companies... which have subsequently been subject to statutory reorganisation" including about 2000 former gasworks sites where ground had been contaminated by old utility companies.
 Given the importance of the case, the judge agreed to allow NGG/Transco to "leapfrog" the Court of Appeal and appeal directly to the House of Lords.

 NGG managing director Phil Kirby said: "We have one of the UK's largest programmes of brownfield remediation and over the past decade have helped to reclaim hundreds of acres of our own land.
-If this judgment were allowed to stand it would inappropriately allocate liability and discourage brownfield land being brought back into beneficial use...
+If this judgment were allowed to stand, it would inappropriately allocate liability and discourage brownfield land being brought back into beneficial use...
 We continue to work closely with the EA and provide support for its excellent work to reclaim sites such as these, where the original polluters have long since ceased to exist, but where their legacy of contamination remains."